Simply Asia 514 Recipe

 - Stir in the past now and cook until everything comes together.

-- Garnish with chopped spring onions, fresh coriander, sliced red chilies, and sesame seeds.
+- Garnish with chopped spring onions, fresh coriander, sliced red chillies, and sesame seeds.

 Pointers To Keep In Mind While Making This Dish